 Natural Resources and Waste Management to June 2012

 There are strong concerns about working conditions for those who work in this industry and ship breaking yards have recently been closed as they are considered hazardous.
 However, this study draws a valuable lesson from ship breaking in that 'things are but temporary configurations of material', which can, potentially, be endlessly reassembled, under safe conditions.
+Making Energy From Cheese Waste And Cow Poop.

 Cheese whey isn’t a problem for most dairy farms, but for the 100 or so in the U.S. that produce massive amounts of cheese and millions of pounds of whey each year, it starts to add up.
 The stuff isn’t usable in anaerobic digesters (which are commonly used to turn farm waste into biogas) because it acidifies quickly, and while many farmers put it on their fields for fertilizer, there is still often leftover whey.
-Making Energy From Cheese Waste And Cow Poop
+N-print.
+Catan: Oil Springs.
+Solve water problems or forget growth, India told.
+Use it while you have it: Water scarcity is an issue on the horizon - The Parthenon - Marshall University.
+Charles Fishman on our hidden water use | Water.
 We might not be aware of how much water we use every day.

 That’s according to Charles Fishman, investigative journalist and contributing editor at Fast Company.
 Fishman interviewed dozens of water experts around the world for his book, The Big Thirst.
 He told EarthSky: Especially as people rise to the middle class, and in developed nations, there’s lots of hidden water use.
 Eight radical solutions for the water shortage.
 4 April 2012Last updated at 07:50 ET By Vanessa Barford & Lauren Everitt BBC News Magazine With hosepipe bans imminent, there is growing concern over drought in parts of the UK.

-Illegal logging makes billions for gangs, report says 20 March 2012Last updated at 21:11 ET By Richard Black Environment correspondent Illegal logging has been blamed for a number of flooding incidents, notably in the Philippines
+They point out that other solutions to the droughts increasingly afflicting the southeast of England would be much cheaper and easier.
+Illegal logging makes billions for gangs, report says.
+20 March 2012Last updated at 21:11 ET By Richard Black Environment correspondent Illegal logging has been blamed for a number of flooding incidents, notably in the Philippines.